Peanut Butter Chocolate Protein Bars (No-Bake, Gluten-Free)

 The chopped peanuts and mini chocolate chips pressed into the top of the bars.

-Step 3: Melt and Drizzle the Chocolate
+Step 3: Melt the chocolate chips

 The melted dark chocolate in a glass bowl.